paulonye/paulonye/README.md

 I am a `Data Engineer` with good experience in `Cloud Computing` and `Building ELT/ETL Pipelines`.
 I love working on end-to-end data projects and building sustainable data pipelines.

+I am well-versed in utilizing `Cloud Computing Resources`.
+I have worked with and know how to utilize `Google Cloud` and `AWS` resources.
+I have a special inkling for spinning up and carrying out my workloads on virtual machines in the Cloud.

 ## Connect with Me

 <div id="badges">